4 troops martyred in Quetta, Turbat terrorist attacks

 6 soldiers injured; 5 terrorists killed

+In second incident, terrorists targeted FC vehicle with IED at Turbat in which two FC soldiers got injured.

 Such coward acts by inimical elements backed by anti-state forces and HIAs cannot sabotage the hard earned peace and prosperity in Balochistan.
-Security forces are determined to neutralise their nefarious designs even at the cost of blood and lives.
+Security forces are determined to neutralise their nefarious designs even at the cost of blood and lives, says the press release.